mteu/typo3-typed-extconf/README.md

 > This project has just been prototyped and is not yet recommended for
 > productive use.
 Please wait for the official release.

-## 🚧 Todos
-- Evaluate a TYPO3 v12 backport
-- Improve quality of testing
-- Test with more real-world projects

 ## 🚀 Features

 - **Type Safety**: Automatic conversion of string values from backend